 Students must either select a payment plan of multiple installments and make a down payment at the time of registration or choose to pay in one installment at the time of registration.
 Late payments will incur a late fee.
-Payment plans are only available to students who register by the registration deadline as listed on the academic calendar and who sign a one-year enrollment agreement.
-Payment plans for one year of enrollment consist of a 30% downpayment plus 8 equal monthly installments.
-Students enrolled for one quarter are ineligible for payment plans and must pay the quarter tuition in full.
+Payment plans are only available to students who enroll in a one academic year program.
+Payment plans consist of a 30% downpayment with the remaining balance divided into equal monthly installments.
+Students who enroll for a single academic quarter are ineligible for payment plans and must pay the quarter tuition in full.
 Students who fail to make tuition payment at the time of enrollment will not be permitted to attend classes and their enrollment agreement will be canceled.
 Students who request a refund of tuition prior to the start of classes will have their enrollment agreement canceled, and a refund will be issued less any non-refundable fees and any applicable cancelation fees.